Join a team that is passionate about celebrating inventors and encouraging youth to invent.

 - Provides first-line administration of the Salesforce database, including basic structural improvements and new functionality.
 Works with Salesforce contractor on more complex projects.

-- Performs integrations and data uploads as needed.
+- Coordinates with data contractor to execute Salesforce integrations and data uploads as needed.

-- Provides Salesforce training to LMIT staff on an ongoing basis.
+- Provides Salesforce training and guidance to LMIT staff on an ongoing basis.

 - Conducts routine on-line research on key stakeholders such as elected officials and prominent businesses in the local communities in which we operate Invention Education activities.

-- Compiles research results and maintains detailed and accurate tracking records.
+- Compiles and presents research results internally, and maintains detailed and accurate tracking records.